VBukowsky81/ASPNETWebAPINet5DemoService/README.md

 Quite a decent general template for most of the common REST setups, operations and coding.
 It has all the important pieces here.

+GET is used for ALL request, as well as {id}, of course.
+PATCH is implemented, and as you know, is pretty complicated to set up.
+PATCH requires additional library, in order to work.
+And also requires a bit of setting up.
+POST is the usual create, and so on.
+I just couldn't think of any more operations I could implement, in addition to what's already here.

 Absolutely love working in C# and .NET, and anything related to Microsoft and Azure.

 Here is Swagger of it: